CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_metrics_config.html.markdown

 * `status_message`:(string) The overall metrics collection Status based on resource constraints.
 * `system_enabled`:(bool) Metric collection state defined by the system.
 * `user_enabled`:(bool) Configured metric collection state by the account administrator.
+* `utilization`:(int) Measures the utilization of the metrics feature in relation to the available capacity of the system.